JennyLind7/mainpost-doc/docs/backend/data_prep.md

     df = df.merge(bezirk_df, how='left', left_on='allocation_id', right_on='allocation_id')
     return df

-def load_and_preprocess_absences():
+def load_and_preprocess_absences() -> pd.DataFrame:
-    """
+    """Load absences data and transpose to daily data instead of ranges.

-    Loads the absences data and transposes it to daily data instead of ranges calls above functions to join the area_id to the absences saves the transformed dataframe
+    Transposition is done with a list comprehension that is significantly faster then other tested methods (for loops f.e.).
-    returns the transformed dataframe
+    Call _join_bezirk_to_absences to join the area_id to the absences.
     """
     absences_df = supabase_connector.load_dataframe("absences")
     absences_df = absences_df.dropna(subset=['start_date', 'end_date'])